globus-labs/g4mp2-atomization-energy/dlhub/README.md

 `publish_model.py` file reads from the `about.yml` to create a full metadata description and publishes the model files along with a python API to invoke the model defined in `dlhub_sdk.py`

+## Running the Models

+The notebook in this directory demonstrates how to find and run all of the machine learning models associated with our project.